How exactly do you say spoon in Italian?

 Adele immerge il cucchiaio nella zuppa.

-Adele dips her spoon into the soup.
+Adele dips her spoon in the soup.

 Ho comprato una dozzina di cucchiai e due dozzine di forchette.